 How Payments Affect Marketplace App Development Cost

-Integrating a robust payment and payout engine significantly impacts your marketplace app development cost.
+Integrating a robust payment and payout engine significantly impacts your marketplace app development cost, and that matters in a paddle vs analysis for SaaS payments infrastructure.

-• Scope Creep: Implementing checkout is a swift solution.
+- Scope Creep: Implementing checkout is a swift solution.
 Instead, it is worth taking into account that implementing the lifecycle of a marketplace payment (authorization, holding funds, splitting fees, vendor KYC, handling failed payouts, processing chargebacks, and generating tax documents) takes weeks or months, depending on the individual requests.
+In paddle vs Stripe decisions, Stripe’s base fee is typically 2.9% + 30¢ per transaction, but the total cost can rise due to add ons, tax compliance work, fraud prevention tooling, and other operational overhead, which adds additional cost beyond core billing.

-• Reporting: Building custom CSV exports for your accounting team to reconcile platform revenue vs. vendor payouts adds development overhead.
+- Reporting: Building custom CSV exports for your accounting team to reconcile platform revenue vs. vendor payouts adds development overhead.
+With Stripe Billing, teams with complex subscription management or advanced billing workflows may also need an additional tool, while other features increase the total cost of ownership.

 What to Choose: Decision Matrix

-Below you can see a decision matrix to guide your payment services provider:
+Below you can see a decision matrix to guide your choice between paddle and stripe:

 Common Mistakes: the US Marketplaces